Python AssertionError Exception and Assert Message | Example

 One test case can have multiple assert statements.

 Great!
 With this Python assert tutorial, you have learned some of the interesting concepts in Python.
-If you have any doubts about Python assert statement, share it with me in the comment.
+If you have any doubts about Python AssertionError and Python assert message, let’s discuss in the comment section below